Ransomware

 3. Restore data: Use data backups to minimize business downtime.

-4. Report the incident: Report the incident to the appropriate law enforcement agencies.
-Consider reaching out to cybersecurity firms like SpyCloud for professional assistance.
+5. Report the incident: Report the incident to the appropriate law enforcement agencies.

 The FBI recommends ransomware victims not to pay ransoms, as it doesn’t guarantee the victim organization will get their data back.